adam-lafontaine/CMS/blog/posts/[011][Edge detection].md

-# Edge Detection
+# Edge detection
 ## Calculating image gradients

+Images are digital representations of 2 dimensional pictures and don't have any information about the 3 dimensional world.
+Each pixel is its own color and that's all.
+To get anything else from the image will require making some assumptions.
+One assumption we make is that different objects have different colors.
+Therefore when pixels close to each other have different colors, they represent a boundary between two objects.
+These boundary pixels are found by scanning an image looking for relatively large changes in color over small areas.
+When a significant change is found at a pixel, we mark it as an edge.

+Consider the folling image.

+![alt text](https://github.com/adam-lafontaine/CMS/raw/p11-edge-detection/blog/img/%5B011%5D/orange_car.bmp)

+After processing, we get a new image where edges are represented as white pixels on a black background.

+![alt text](https://github.com/adam-lafontaine/CMS/raw/p11-edge-detection/blog/img/%5B011%5D/car_edges.bmp)

+Although there is no color in the image, much of the information is preserved.
+For instance, we can still tell that the image is of a car and its front dash and steering wheel.
+Edge detection is a useful tool in many image processing algorithms because it greatly simplifies an image while preserving important features.

 Edge detection is done by calculating the change in pixel intensities over a region surrounding each pixel.
 Edges occur where the change in intensity is relatively high.
 The change in intensity is called the gradient.
 Consider the following image.

-![alt text](https://github.com/adam-lafontaine/CMS/raw/p11-edge-detection/blog/img/%5B011%5D/orange_car.bmp)

 We can iterate over the image and calculate the gradient at each pixel.
 If a gradient is high enough, we say that pixel is on an edge.
-The output image is a binary image where the edge pixels are white and the non edge pixels are black.
+The output image is a binary image where the edge pixels are white and the others are black.

-![alt text](https://github.com/adam-lafontaine/CMS/raw/p11-edge-detection/blog/img/%5B011%5D/car_edges.bmp)

-In this post we'll use grayscale images so that we only need to handle differences in intensities for one channel.
-Methods can be developed for RGB images but simply converting the image to grayscale is often good enough.
+In this post we'll use grayscale images so that we only need to handle intensity differences for one channel.
+Methods can be developed for color images but simply converting the image to grayscale is often good enough.

 ```cpp
 #include <cstdint>